Frequently Asked Questions

 How much does Life or Business Coaching usually cost?

 Most life and business coaches working with individuals charge about $200 to $1,000 per month for a 30- to 60-minute call three or four times a month.
-If you find the cost of one-on-one coaching is too expensive right now, then you might be interested in learning more about my less expensive group coaching or courses.
+If you find the cost of one-on-one coaching is too expensive right now, then you might be interested in learning more about my less expensive Business Women University or Success Academy for Women courses!

 What is the difference between Business Coaching and Business Consulting?